cdsittampalam/documentation/docs/Partner API.md

 Quick-Start Guide
 -----------------

-This quick-start guide shows you how to build your Qredo network programmatically using these endpoints using the Swagger UI.
+This quick-start guide shows you how to build your Qredo network programmatically using these endpoints through the Swagger UI.

 *   Create Company
 *   Add Trusted Party